Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Periodic lattices of DEMVP barriers

-The above equation provides the band structure for a periodic EMVP barrier.
-This is an extension of the Kronig-Penney (KP) model to the case of two-dimensional massless Dirac fermions.
-Thus, it is interesting to compare the band structure that arises out of this model and discuss its differences with the band structures of other variants of the KP model.
-The original KP model describes the transmission of Bloch waves through a one dimensional periodic potential \cite{Kittel}.
-Several authors have also studied the relativistic version of the KP model \cite{periodic1, periodic2, periodic4, periodic5}.
-In these studies, the motion considered is strictly one dimensional.
+The above equation provides the band structure for a periodic DEMVP barrier.
+This is an extension of the Kronig-Penney (KP) model to two-dimensional massless Dirac fermions.
+Thus, it is interesting to compare the DEMVP band structure with other variants of the KP model.
+The original KP model describes Bloch waves in a one-dimensional periodic potential \cite{Kittel}.
+Several authors have also studied the relativistic KP model \cite{periodic1, periodic2, periodic4, periodic5}, where the motion considered is strictly one-dimensional.
 The non-relativistic KP model in periodic structures created by MVP barriers has also been studied \cite{MPV94,periodic3}.
-This second set of studies, being for non-relativistic electrons, has a different set of boundary conditions at the unit cell interfaces since the generic wave equation in that case is a second order equation.
-The current problem is a relativistic KP model for two dimensional massless fermions in the presence of a potential that is effectively in one dimension and is then expected to show some differences as compared to the previous ones.
-For electrons in graphene, such problems have been studied very recently for periodic structure of different types of magnetic \cite{SGMS, Martino} as well as electrostatic \cite{periodic6} barriers.
-The novelty in the present problem is that it includes the combined effect of electrostatic and magnetic vector potentials.
-In the following analysis, we will see that it adds some interesting features to the band structure.
+This second set of studies for non-relativistic electrons has a different set of boundary conditions at the unit cell interfaces since the generic wave equation is of second order.

+The current problem is a relativistic KP model for two dimensional massless Dirac fermions in graphene in the presence of an effectively one-dimensional potential.
+Previously, such problems have been studied for different types of periodic magnetic \cite{SGMS, Martino} as well as electrostatic \cite{periodic6} barriers.
+The present analysis is new as it combines the effects of electrostatic and magnetic barriers.

-In Fig.\ref{emvpband1} is plotted the quantity $\cos KD$ given by Eq.(\ref{band1}) as a function of $\phi$ for three different values of the magnetic field.
-The central column corresponds to the case of $V=0$, the case of an infinite series of pure magnetic barriers.
-The left and right columns plot the same quantities for a range of voltages with $\pm$ sign.
-At $V=0$, the plot is symmetric about $\phi=0$, which also implies the symmetric transmission property of a double MVP barrier structure \cite{SGMS} which forms the unit cell of such a periodic structure.
-Also, a forbidden region opens around $\phi=0$ and widens with increasing barrier strength $B$.
+In Fig.\ref{emvpband1}, Eq.(\ref{band1}) is used to plot $\cos KD$ versus $\phi$ for three different $B$ fields to determine the real and imaginary Bloch wave vector $K$.
+The central column shows symmetric transmission at zero $V$, which is an infinite series of MVP barriers \cite{SGMS}.
+The forbidden region is placed symmetric around zero $\phi$ and widens at higher $B$.